-The Standard Certificate for Supervisors include the following: Completion of a four-year undergraduate curriculum leading to a degree and certification at the level and/or in the
+The Standard Certificate for Supervisors include the following: Completion of a four-year undergraduate curriculum leading to a degree and certification at the level and/or in the area in which the supervisor is to work.

 Three years of successful experience as a supervisor.